-To obtain the best results and survive in a highly competitive environment, companies search for the best specialists.
-The hiring process requires costs that constantly increase with time if a firm can’t find the right employees within a given timeframe.
-That’s why predictive validity is important for businesses.
+Companies search for the best specialists to obtain the best results and survive in a highly competitive environment.
+The hiring process requires costs that constantly increase with time if a firm can’t find suitable employees within a given timeframe.
+That’s why predictive validity is essential for businesses.

 The main challenge of any selection method is to choose the best candidates and increase the utility and predictability of this process.
-Since the competition is too high, firms should be ready to select candidates who are ready to demonstrate great performance and complete all the assigned tasks.
+Since the competition is too high, firms should be ready to select candidates who are prepared to demonstrate excellent performance and complete all the assigned tasks.
 This way, a business can obtain a competitive advantage.
-If a company makes a wrong decision, it can lead to a reduction in effectiveness and invalidity of development strategies.
+If a company makes a bad decision, it can lead to a reduction in effectiveness and invalidity of development strategies.

-Predictive validity enables companies to measure the utility and reliability of a selection process.
-With its help, a firm can test a certain selection procedure and the performance of those who were selected.
+Predictive validity enables companies to measure the utility and reliability of their selection process.
+With its help, a firm can test a particular selection procedure and the performance of those who were selected.